clemcer/loggifly/README.md

 #### Template using named capturing groups in Regex Pattern:

-To filter non JSON Log Lines for certain parts you have to use **named capturing groups** in your regex pattern.<br> Lets take `(?P<group_name>...)` as an example.
+To filter non JSON Log Lines for certain parts you have to use a regex pattern with **named capturing groups**.<br> Lets take `(?P<group_name>...)` as an example.
 `P<group_name>` assigns the name `group_name` to the group.
 The part inside the parentheses `(...)` is the pattern to match.